marcus-castillo/Argus/README.md

 ## Architecture

-CiteCheck follows **clean architecture** with strict layering.
+argus follows **clean architecture** with strict layering.
 Dependencies point inward; the domain (`app/citation`) knows nothing about the database, HTTP, or the framework.